ArchLars/NixArch/README.md

 ### 4.1  `flake.nix`

-The example below includes all auxiliary inputs referenced later in this guide (nixGL, Stylix, Agenix, treefmt‑nix, etc.):
+The example below includes all auxiliary inputs referenced later in this guide (nixGL, Stylix, etc.):

 ```nix
 {